mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/edge-lb-mlb-example/index.md

 excerpt: Demonstrates differences between Marathon-LB and Edge-LB load balancing services
 enterprise: true
 ---

-This tutorial demonstrates exposing and accessing the `nginx` service by using Marathon-LB and Edge-LB.
+This tutorial demonstrates exposing and accessing the NGINX&trade; service by using Marathon-LB and Edge-LB.
 It demonstrates the differences in configuration in terms of both load balancers.

 # Before you begin
-* You must have the Edge-LB API server installed as described in the Edge-LB [installation instructions](/services/edge-lb/getting-started/installing).
+You must have:
-* You must have the DC/OS command-line interface (CLI) installed and configured to communicate with the DC/OS cluster.
+* The Edge-LB API server installed as described in the Edge-LB [installation instructions](/services/edge-lb/getting-started/installing).
-* You must have the `edgelb` command-line interface (CLI) installed.
+* The DC/OS command-line interface (CLI) installed and configured to communicate with the DC/OS&trade; cluster.
-* You must have an active and properly-configured DC/OS Enterprise cluster.
+* The `edgelb` command-line interface (CLI) installed.
-* The DC/OS Enterprise cluster must have at least one DC/OS **private agent** node to run the load-balanced service and at least one DC/OS **public agent** node for exposing the load-balanced service.
+* An active and properly-configured DC/OS Enterprise cluster with at least one DC/OS **private agent** node to run the load-balanced service and at least one DC/OS **public agent** node for exposing the load-balanced service.
-* You must have Marathon-LB installed as described in the Marathon-LB [installation instructions](/services/marathon-lb/1.12.x/mlb-install).
+* Marathon-LB installed as described in the Marathon-LB [installation instructions](/services/marathon-lb/1.12.x/mlb-install).

 # Preview of what you'll do
 This tutorial illustrates the differences between configuring load balancing using Marathon-LB and an Edge-LB pool to provide public access to a simple Marathon app.
 In this tutorial, you will:
-- Create and deploy a sample Marathon app called `nginx`.
+* Create and deploy a sample Marathon app called `nginx`.
-- Configure and deploy Marathon-LB using the Marathon service `nginx-mlb`.
+* Configure and deploy Marathon-LB using the Marathon service `nginx-mlb`.
-- Configure and deploy load balancing using the Edge-LB pool instance called `nginx-edgelb`.
+* Configure and deploy load balancing using the Edge-LB pool instance called `nginx-edgelb`.
-- Access the sample `nginx` app through the public agent URL.
+* Access the sample `nginx` app through the public agent URL.

 # Configure the sample app for Marathon-LB
 1. Open a text editor, then copy and paste the following sample app definition to create the `nginx-mlb.json` file: